 Go on your Google Analytics Dashboard > Audience > Geographical Data > Language

-And here we are: you can make your choice.
-Of course you should take the most used foreign language, but your choice will also depend on your goals and your resources (do you know the language? will you pay for a professional translator? etc…)
+And here we are: you can now make a more informed choice.
+Naturally, translating your site into the foreign language that appears highest on the list is bound to be a boon; but your choice will also depend on your goals and your resources (do you know the language? will you pay for a professional translator? etc…).

 Adapt your content to your target

-For example, colours are not perceived the same way in Western and Eastern countries.
-In Western countries, white means purity and peace.
-But in the East, it is seen as misfortune and mourning.
+Colors and imagery are two more factors of communication that purvey cultural connotations: colors, in particular, are not perceived the same way in Western and Eastern countries.
+In Western countries, white tends to signify purity and peace; whereas in the East, it is associated with misfortune and mourning.

 To conclude, to create value to your audience by Internationalizing, you need to: